hooh-hooah/hooh-hooah.github.io/tutorials/chara-gloves.md

     Each "Texture Render Object" group represents for each set of diffuse and colormask in the Mod XML File.

-    But most of the case, we're going to use a single texture for the clothing so check that every renderer listed in Texture 1 Render Object.
+    Most of the case, we're going to use a single texture for the clothing so check that every renderer listed in Texture 1 Render Object.

 -   **Options**

-    You can assign togglable optional meshes for the clothing but remember that you can't toggle optional state in-game.
+    You can assign toggleable optional meshes for the clothing but remember that you can't toggle optional state in-game.

 -   **Cloth Object Assignment**